Frequently Asked Questions

 How much does Google fund universities to run CS4HS workshops?

 Funding levels are determined by the number of participants, region and other associated costs.
-Please refer to the application page for funding caps.
+Funding various from region to region.
+Please refer to the Application page for your regional funding caps.

 How can I use these funds?
 What type of grant is this?

 The funding is delivered to the university as an unrestricted gift, and schools may use it in many ways to deliver a customized program.
 Some schools pay a graduate student to help plan or deliver curriculum modules, while others may use the funding to provide stipends to traveling teachers.
 We encourage schools to use the funding to maximize the number of participants they can invite without sacrificing quality.
 Please see Application section for more details on what we are looking for in a program.

 I applied for CS4HS workshop funding in a previous year, can I apply again?

 Absolutely.
 We highly encourage former applicants and CS4HS organizers to apply again.
 The more specific your application is and the better it fits the guidelines found in your region’s application page, the better your chances are to receive funding, so be sure to look those over prior to filling out your application.
 Previous CS4HS awardees may choose to apply if adding a new dimension to former projects or scaling their efforts further.

 Any university, community college or technical school, and non-profits dedicated to providing exemplary computer science professional development for teachers in North America, Europe, the Middle East, Africa, China, Australia or New Zealand is welcome to apply.

 Why does the CS4HS program not run everywhere?